sindresorhus/eslint-plugin-unicorn/docs/rules/prefer-spread.md

 - `String#split('')`

-	Split string into characters array.
+	Split a string into an array of characters.

 	Note: [The suggestion fix may get different result](https://stackoverflow.com/questions/4547609/how-to-get-character-array-from-a-string/34717402#34717402).